GoogleCloudPlatform/cluster-toolkit/modules/network/vpc/README.md

 ### Primary and additional subnetworks

-This module will, at minimum, provision "primary" subnetwork in which most resources are expected to be provisioned.
+This module will, at minimum, provision a "primary" subnetwork in which most resources are expected to be provisioned.
 These are controlled by the following input variables: